 How to Fundraise Your PE or VC Fund in 2024: Key Investor Criteria for Success

-In the dynamic world of private equity, 2023 presents a challenging landscape, with market fluctuations and geopolitical tensions influencing investor sentiment.
+In the private equity market, 2024 presents a challenging landscape, with market fluctuations and geopolitical tensions influencing investor sentiment.
 For fund managers, a deep dive into the evolving expectations of limited partners (LPs) and a robust strategic approach are key to navigating these complex conditions and securing the necessary capital commitments.

 With a shifting focus in the investment community, there is a heightened emphasis on Environmental, Social, and Governance (ESG) factors as well as the necessity for funds to actively contribute to the success and growth of their portfolio companies.
 Fund managers striving to raise a new fund must articulate a clear and compelling argument, detailing their operational expertise and their strategic vision for value creation.